PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 ### Biological variability
 > We develop tests using the negative binomial distribution to model overdispersion relative to the Poisson, and use conditional weighted likelihood to moderate the level of overdispersion across genes.  - Robinson 2007

+### Caveats

+#### Transcript length bias

+In RNA sequencing, longer genes are expected to generate more reads than a shorter gene expressed at the same level as a consequence of RNA fragmentation that precedes sequencing library creation for an RNA sample.
+To correct for this length bias, mapped read counts are divided by gene length.
+Oshlack *et al.* (Oshlack 2009) describe a bias introduced in differential expression testing by this correction.
+In brief, they demonstrate both theoretically and experimentally that normalizing RNA-seq counts by gene length leads to a variance inflation inversely proportional.
+This effectively reduces the power to detect differential expression.
+They go on to show that this propagates to gene set testing in that some sets with length bias will be over- or underrepresented commensurate with the length of genes in the set.

 ## <a href="#dataProcessing" name="dataProcessing">V. Data processing</a>
 This is basically a copy of the EM-Protocol ipython notebook for [Scoring normalized expression data with edgeR](https://github.com/jvwong/EM-tutorials-docker/blob/master/notebooks/Supplementary%20Protocol%202.ipynb)